MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Travel:**

-    - In this stage, the customer waiting to receive the information of Travel wise Date, Departure and Airline details. and then User complete the stage to appropriate stage after the request completion.
+    - In this stage, the customer waiting to receive the information of Travel, as Travel Date, Departure place and time and Airline details. then User complete the stage.

+    - When the Employee On Vacation, muqueem status will be update as **OutsideKingdom** status for On vacation.

       - *In The action field is following to,*